Ildiar25/dephokey/README.md

     + FullyQualifiedErrorId : UnauthorizedAccess
 ```

-That's because windows has script execution disabled by default.
+That's because Windows has script execution disabled by default. \
-You can solve this problem opening Windows PowerShell in administrator mode and running the next command.
-Then answer
+You can solve this problem by opening Windows PowerShell in Administrator Mode and running the following command.
+Then
-_'yes'_:
+answer _'yes'_:
 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
 ```

-Now, you can activate virtual environment.
+Now, you can activate the virtual environment.

 ---

 ### Install Dependencies
-This app need some dependencies, and you can install them automatically writing the next code:
+This app needs some dependencies, and you can install them automatically by running the following command:
 ```bash
 pip install -r requirements.txt
 ```